gbechara/gcpdemos/devopsdemo1/README.md

 gcloud container clusters get-credentials example-cluster --zone us-central1-a --project $GOOGLE_CLOUD_PROJECT_ID
 ```

-Frontend innerloop: you can do local tests for react page
+Frontend innerloop: you can do local tests for react page, you may need to install the npm packages

 ```
+# RUN curl -fsSL https://deb.nodesource.com/setup_21.x | sudo -E bash - && sudo apt-get install -y nodejs
 cd ./devopsdemo1/quotes-front/views
+# npm install
+##### you may need to delete package-lock.json and node_modules and reinstall
 npm run start
 ```